Kinna McInroe

-Kinna McInroe (born April 30, 1973) is an American actress, known for her role as Nina in the film Office Space.
+Kinna McInroe is an American actress, known for her role as Nina in the film Office Space.
 She has guest-starred in episodes of several television series, has appeared in a number of feature and direct-to-video films, has worked extensively in short films, and has been narrating a series of online videos released under the pseudonym Squirrel-Monkey since 2012.

 Life and career beginnings

-McInroe studied improvisational theatre with Gary Austin, the founder of The Groundlings.
-From her first appearance as Nina in the 1999 film Office Space, through to her appearance as Darlene in the early 2009 short film Love Never Tires, McInroe had a very different body shape than she does now.
-Between late 2008 and early 2011, she lost over 100 lb.

-Videos

-Working with Dutch comedy video artist Jo Luijten, McInroe provides the narration on several web videos they have released under the pseudonym Squirrel-Monkey.
-Most of the Squirrel-Monkey videos show what social networking sites and video games might have looked like if created on the computers of the 1980s or 1990s.

-Since their introduction in March 2012, the videos have received positive press from a number of news and technology websites, including Mashable, Wired and The Huffington Post.
+McInroe met Gary Austin, the founder of The Groundlings, at the Big Stinkin' International Improv & Sketch Comedy Festival and later studied improvisational theatre with him and worked as his assistant.

+She later appeared in Gary Austin-related improv shows at The Groundlings, including Gary Austin and Friends Improvised Show and Gary Austin's Music Show.

+McInroe also appeared during the run of Del Shores' play Yellow, which premiered at The Coast Playhouse in West Hollywood in 2010.